pandas-dev/pandas/doc/source/categorical.rst

 Categorical Index
 ~~~~~~~~~~~~~~~~~

-.. versionadded:: 0.16.1

-A new ``CategoricalIndex`` index type is introduced in version 0.16.1.
-See the
+``CategoricalIndex`` is a type of index that is useful for supporting
+indexing with duplicates.
+This is a container around a ``Categorical``
+and allows efficient indexing and storage of an index with a large number of duplicated elements.
-:ref:`advanced indexing docs <indexing.categoricalindex>` for a more detailed
+See the :ref:`advanced indexing docs <indexing.categoricalindex>` for a more detailed
 explanation.

-Setting the index, will create create a ``CategoricalIndex``
+Setting the index will create a ``CategoricalIndex``

 .. ipython:: python